Not sure exactly where to find what you need? Check out answers to some frequently asked questions below.

 How do I change the amount of taxes deducted from my paychecks?

 The W-4 is an IRS form you complete to let your employer know how much money to withhold from your paycheck for federal taxes.
 Some states have their own State Income Tax Withholding form you must complete as well.
-The W-4 has some significant changes for 2020.
+The W-4 had some significant changes in 2020.
 We encourage employees to review the new form and check out the IRS Withholding Estimator.

 To change your income tax withholding, simply log into your Employee Portal and click on Personal and then Federal Tax Information and/or State Tax Information to make a change.

 What should I do if I would like to claim "exempt" from federal tax withholding?

 You may claim exemption from federal tax withholding for 2021 if both of the following apply.

 - For 2020 you had a right to a refund of all federal income tax withheld because you had no tax liability, and

 - For 2021 you expect a refund of all federal income tax withheld because you expect to have no tax liability.

 If you’re exempt, complete only lines 1, 2, 3, 4, and 7 and sign the form to validate it.